react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 Element inherits properties from its parent interface, Node, and by extension that interface's parent, EventTarget.

-- [ ] `Element.clientHeight` [Read only].
+- [ ] [`Element.clientHeight`](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientHeight) [Read only].
 Returns a number representing the inner height of the element.
-- [ ] `Element.clientLeft` [Read only].
+- [ ] [`Element.clientLeft`](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientLeft) [Read only].
 Returns a number representing the width of the left border of the element.
-- [ ] `Element.clientTop` [Read only].
+- [ ] [`Element.clientTop`](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientTop) [Read only].
 Returns a number representing the width of the top border of the element.
-- [ ] `Element.clientWidth` [Read only].
+- [ ] [`Element.clientWidth`](https://developer.mozilla.org/en-US/docs/Web/API/Element/clientWidth) [Read only].
 Returns a number representing the inner width of the element.
-- [ ] `Element.id` [Read only].
+- [ ] [`Element.id`](https://developer.mozilla.org/en-US/docs/Web/API/Element/id) [Read only].
 Is a DOMString representing the id of the element.
-- [ ] `Element.scrollHeight` [Read only].
+- [ ] [`Element.scrollHeight`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollHeight) [Read only].
 Returns a number representing the scroll view height of an element.
-- [ ] `Element.scrollLeft`.
+- [ ] [`Element.scrollLeft`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollLeft).
 Is a number representing the left scroll offset of the element.
-- [ ] `Element.scrollLeftMax` [Read only].
+- [ ] [`Element.scrollLeftMax`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollLeftMax) [Read only].
 Returns a number representing the maximum left scroll offset possible for the element.
-- [ ] `Element.scrollTop`.
+- [ ] [`Element.scrollTop`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTop).
 A number representing number of pixels the top of the element is scrolled vertically.
-- [ ] `Element.scrollTopMax` [Read only].
+- [ ] [`Element.scrollTopMax`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTopMax) [Read only].
 Returns a number representing the maximum top scroll offset possible for the element.
-- [ ] `Element.scrollWidth` [Read only].
+- [ ] [`Element.scrollWidth`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollWidth) [Read only].
 Returns a number representing the scroll view width of the element.

 ### Methods

 Element inherits methods from its parents Node, and its own parent, EventTarget.

-- [ ] `Element.computedStyleMap()`.
+- [ ] [`Element.computedStyleMap()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/computedStyleMap).
 Returns a StylePropertyMapReadOnly interface which provides a read-only representation of a CSS declaration block that is an alternative to CSSStyleDeclaration.
-- [ ] `Element.getBoundingClientRect()` **P1**.
+- [ ] [`Element.getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
 Returns the size of an element and its position relative to the viewport.
+- [ ] [`Element.getClientRects()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getClientRects).
+Returns a collection of `DOMRect` objects that indicate the bounding rectangles for each CSS border box in a client.
-- [ ] `Element.scroll()`.
+- [ ] [`Element.scroll()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scroll).
 Scrolls to a particular set of coordinates inside a given element.
-- [ ] `Element.scrollBy()`.
+- [ ] [`Element.scrollBy()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollBy).
 Scrolls an element by the given amount.
-- [ ] `Element.scrollIntoView()`.
+- [ ] [`Element.scrollIntoView()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView).
 Scrolls the page until the element gets into the view.
-- [ ] `Element.scrollTo()`.
+- [ ] [`Element.scrollTo()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTo).
 Scrolls to a particular set of coordinates inside a given element.

 ### Events

 Listen to these events using `addEventListener()` or by assigning an event handler to the equivalent component prop.

 - [ ] `error`.
 Fired when a resource failed to load, or can't be used.
 For example, if a script has an execution error or an image can't be found or is invalid.
-Also available via the `onError` property.
+Also available via the `on-error` property.
 - [ ] `scroll`.
 Fired when the document view or an element has been scrolled.
-Also available via the `onScroll` property.
+Also available via the `on-scroll` property.
 - [ ] `select`.
 Fired when some text has been selected.
-Also available via the `onSelect` property.
+Also available via the `on-select` property.
 - [ ] `wheel`.
 Fired when the user rotates a wheel button on a pointing device (typically a mouse).
-Also available via the `onWheel` property.
+Also available via the `on-wheel` property.

 Clipboard events

-- [ ] `copy`.
+- [ ] [`copy`](https://developer.mozilla.org/en-US/docs/Web/API/Element/copy_event).
 Fired when the user initiates a copy action through the browser's user interface.
-Also available via the `onCopy` property.
+Also available via the `on-copy` property.
-- [ ] `cut`.
+- [ ] [`cut`](https://developer.mozilla.org/en-US/docs/Web/API/Element/cut_event).
 Fired when the user initiates a cut action through the browser's user interface.
-Also available via the `onCut` prop.
+Also available via the `on-cut` prop.
-- [ ] `paste`.
+- [ ] [`paste`](https://developer.mozilla.org/en-US/docs/Web/API/Element/paste_event).
 Fired when the user initiates a paste action through the browser's user interface.
-Also available via the `onPaste` prop.
+Also available via the `on-paste` prop.

 Focus events

-- [ ] `blur`.
+- [ ] [`blur`](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event).
 Fired when an element has lost focus.
-Also available via the `onBlur` prop.
+Also available via the `on-blur` prop.
-- [ ] `focus`.
+- [ ] [`focus`](https://developer.mozilla.org/en-US/docs/Web/API/Element/focus_event).
 Fired when an element has gained focus.
-Also available via the `onFocus` prop.
+Also available via the `on-focus` prop.
-- [ ] `focusin`.
+- [ ] [`focusin`](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusin_event).
 Fired when an element is about to gain focus.
-- [ ] `focusout`.
+- [ ] [`focusout`](https://developer.mozilla.org/en-US/docs/Web/API/Element/focusout_event).
 Fired when an element is about to lose focus.

 Keyboard events

-- [ ] `keydown`.
+- [ ] [`keydown`](https://developer.mozilla.org/en-US/docs/Web/API/Element/keydown_event).
 Fired when a key is pressed.
-Also available via the `onKeyDown` prop.
+Also available via the `on-keydown` prop.
-- [ ] `keyup`.
+- [ ] [`keyup`](https://developer.mozilla.org/en-US/docs/Web/API/Element/keyup_event).
 Fired when a key is released.
-Also available via the `onKeyUp` prop.
+Also available via the `on-keyup` prop.

 Pointer events

-- [ ] `auxclick`.
+- [ ] [`auxclick`](https://www.w3.org/TR/pointerevents3/#the-click-auxclick-and-contextmenu-events).
 Fired when a non-primary pointing device button (e.g., any mouse button other than the left button) has been pressed and released on an element.
 Also available via the `onAuxClick` prop.
-- [ ] `click`.
+- [ ] [`click`](https://www.w3.org/TR/pointerevents3/#the-click-auxclick-and-contextmenu-events).
 Fired when a pointing device button (e.g., a mouse's primary button) is pressed and released on a single element.
 Also available via the `onClick` prop.
-- [ ] `contextmenu`.
+- [ ] [`contextmenu`](https://www.w3.org/TR/pointerevents3/#the-click-auxclick-and-contextmenu-events).
 Fired when the user attempts to open a context menu.
 Also available via the oncontextmenu property.

 ## HTMLElement